zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

     Hide,       // Keep this page open, but hide the palette.
     KeepOpen,   // Do nothing.
     GoToPage,   // Go to another page.
 GoToPageArgs will tell you where.
+    ShowToast,  // Display a transient message to the user Confirm,    // Display a confirmation dialog
 };

 enum NavigationMode {